spacetelescope/jwst/docs/jwst/user_documentation/running_pipeline_python.rst

 file for each run of the pipeline and a text file with the full traceback in case there is a crash.
 Notice only one of the steps has multiprocessing turned on.
-We do not recommend to simultaneously enable both steps to do multiprocessing, as this may likely incur in the system running out of memory.
+We do not recommend to simultaneously enable both steps to do multiprocessing, as this may likely lead to running out of system memory.